 - A pop-up window asking you to install Helper Tool keeps opening even after you have entered your admin password.

 Create a problem report using the Support Tool

 - Download the Support Tool.

-- Find the ZIP file containing the Support Tool in your Downloads folder and double-click this file to extract the app.
+- In your Downloads folder, locate the Support Tool ZIP archive and double-click it to extract the app.